What is a PPA? The Guide to Power Purchase Agreements

 • Corporates are companies with relatively large energy consumption needs across several locations such as: Google, Amazon, and Nike.
 They buy energy from renewable assets to achieve their ambition of reducing their carbon footprint.

-• Industrials are companies that require large amounts of energy for manufacturing, such as a mining company (Alcoa for aluminum production).
-They would enter into power purchase agreements in order to get certainty on their long-term energy costs.
+• Industrials are companies that require substantial amounts of energy for manufacturing, such as a mining company (Alcoa for aluminum production).
+They would enter into power purchase agreements to get certainty about their long-term energy costs.

-Energy sellers are the renewable asset owner or developer of renewable assets.
+Energy sellers are renewable asset owners or developers of renewable assets.
 We usually call them sellers, although they can fall into the following categories:

 • Investment companies that focus on infrastructure